-Compare that to our previous research in 2020, which found this number to be 20%, and we can see that this is still a key focus for schools.
+Compare that to our previous research, which found this number to be 20%, and we can see that this is still a key focus for schools.
 Across both pieces of research, increasing fundraising activity was the most popular area for improving efficiency among surveyed schools.

 With fundraising being such an important focus for UK schools, and such an integral part of running a successful school, it’s imperative for schools to be as effective as possible in their efforts.